Skip to main content

 Advance earned income credit: prepayments of the earned income credit by an employer to an employee

-Aggregate ratio: for purposes of the equalization study, the ratio, or the weighted mean, equal to the sum of the listed values divided by the sum of the fair market values (sales prices)
+Aggregate ratio: for purposes of the equalization study, the ratio, or the weighted mean, is equal to the sum of the listed values divided by the sum of the fair market values (sales prices)

 Administrative Procedures Act (APA): provides a procedure for the adoption of rules, including maximizing public involvement in the development of rules and consistent inclusion of public participation in the rule-making processes (3 V.S.A. § 800)

 Appraised value: estimated value of a property as determined by a lister/assessor before any adjustments are made to that value for taxing purposes.
-Adjustments could include an assessment ratio if the property is to be taxed at a value other than full fair market value, either a full or partial exemption, or at a value established under a stabilization agreement.
+Adjustments could include an assessment ratio if the property is to be taxed at a value other than full fair market value, either a full or partial exemption or at a value established under a stabilization agreement.

 Assessed value: amount in dollars at which a property is put on the assessment rolls.
 It differs from the appraised value in three ways: fractional assessment laws, exemptions or stabilization agreements, and decisions by assessing officials to override appraised value estimates.